novitalabs/javascript-sdk/README.md

 npm i novita-sdk
 ```

-## Version 2.0.0 Update Notes
+## Version 3.0.0 Update Notes

-We've made significant changes in version 2.0.0:
+We've made significant changes in version 3.0.0.
+We removed some APIs and will not serve them in the future.
+The APIs deprecated are:

-1. Removed Functional usage.
-Only Class-based usage is now supported.
-2. Removed all synchronous methods for asynchronous APIs (e.g., txt2ImgSync).
-You now need to handle task status polling yourself.
-3. Removed all V2 interface calls.
-All V3-related type names and method names have been renamed to their previous V2 counterparts.
-V2 types and methods have been removed entirely.

-Please note that these changes may impact your existing code.
-Ensure you update your implementations accordingly when upgrading to this version.
+- adetailer
+- img2mask
+- anymate-anyone
+- create-tile
+- doodle
+- lcm-img2img
+- lcm-txt2img
+- make-photo
+- mix-pose
+- relight
+- remove-watermark
+- replace-sky
+- replace-object
+- upscale

 ## Usage